 - Find yourself obsessing over every bite you take?

-- Maybe even consider yourself a food addict?
+- Maybe you even consider yourself an emotional eater or food addict?

-- One cookie and there goes your whole day, right?
+- Would you describe yourself as all or nothing?
+One cookie and there goes your whole day?

-Shift your mindset from viewing food from a perspective of restriction and guilt, to one of nourishment and enjoyment, as you cultivate a sense of confidence and trust in your amazingly brilliant body.
+I want you to learn how to shift your mindset from viewing food from a perspective of “good” or “bad,” to one of nourishment and enjoyment, while cultivating trust in and connection to your body.

 My clients tell me things like,